 APJ are committed to providing a first class legal service to all our clients.
 However, we recognised that on occasions things may not go as planned.
 When something goes wrong we need you to tell us about it in order to help us improve our standards.
 Andrea Murray, a Compliance Solicitor, is our designated complaints handling person with overall responsibility for complaints.
 She can be contacted at email@example.com or by post at Anthony Philip James & Co Limited, 7700 Daresbury Business Park, Daresbury, Warrington, WA4 4BS.

 Our Complaints Procedure

-Stage 1 If you have any concerns about the way in which your matter is being handled please raise it, in the first instance, with the Solicitor dealing with your file.
+Stage 1 If you are a client or other interested party and have any concerns about the way in which the matter is being handled please raise it, in the first instance, with the Solicitor dealing with the file.
 If they are unable to deal with your concern to your satisfaction, you may then ask that the matter be formally investigated under our Complaints Procedure.

 Stage 2 If your concern has not been addressed to your satisfaction by the Solicitor, then please write or email their Supervisor who will conduct an independent investigation of the complaint.
 You will find the Supervisor’s details in your initial paperwork or through your Solicitor.
 If you are unable to locate this information you can contact Andrea Murray by emailing firstname.lastname@example.org.
 Your complaint will be acknowledged within 3 days and a written response will be provided within 28 calendar days of the complaint being received.